 Filing of FCC Form 398

 Form 398 must be filed electronically on a quarterly basis.
-As a result, full power and Class A television stations should file a Form 398 electronically with the FCC by April 10, 2015.
+As a result, full power and Class A television stations should file a Form 398 electronically by Monday, April 11, 2016.

 Preparation of the Programming Documentation